karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupHasPluginOptionApi/deleteUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId.md

-UserGroupHasPluginOptionApi::deleteUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId — Deletes the userGroupHasPluginOption identified by the given user_group_id and plugin_option_id.
+UserGroupHasPluginOptionApi::deleteUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId — Deletes the user group has plugin option identified by the given user_group_id and plugin_option_id.